 He has over 164 referred journal articles and 14 books (8 as editor) to his credit.
 Over forty graduate students (21 Ph.
 D.) completed their degrees under his direction.
 He has also supervised eleven postdoctoral associates.
 Voyiadjis has been extremely successful in securing more than $8.0 million in research funds as a principal investigator from the National Science Foundation, the Department of Defence, the Air Force Office of Scientific Research, the Department of Transportation, and major companies such as IBM, and Martin Marietta.

 He has been invited to give theme presentations and lectures in many countries around the world.
 He has also been invited as guest editor in numerous volumes of the Journal of Computer Methods in Applied Mechanics and Engineering, International Journal of Plasticity, Journal of Engineering Mechanics of the ASCE, and Journal of Mechanics of Materials.
 These special issues focus in the areas of damage mechanics, structures, fracture mechanics, localization, and bridging of length scales.
 He is currently a Fellow in the American Society of Civil Engineers, the American Society of Mechanical Engineers, and the American Academy of Mechanics.

-Louisiana State University, Department of Civil and Environmental Engineering, Baton Rouge, U.S.A.
+Boyd Professor, Department of Civil and Environmental Engineering, Louisiana State University

 Catholic University of America, Washington, D.C., USA